oddbird/popover-polyfill/CONTRIBUTING.md

 ## Code style

-JS code is formatted with prettier, and CSS is formatted with stylelint.
+JS code is formatted with prettier.
 You can lint the code by running `npm run lint` and format it with `npm run format`.
 We recommend setting up your IDE to automatically format code for you.

 ## Testing